willstepp/writings/joseph-the-son/jts.md

 Jacob waited for him to speak but when he didn’t he pushed open the screen door and stood aside.

-“Well, would you like to come in for a moment.
+“Well, would you like to come in for a moment?
 Its awfully cold out this morning.”

-Joseph held tightly onto the basket and walked inside.
+Joseph held tightly onto the basket and walked inside, avoiding eye contact.

 The place was nothing like he imagined.
-The first thing he saw was the large fireplace in the next room, a den.
+The interior felt like the home of an elderly couple who had passed away a long time ago.
+Antique trinkets adorned old-fashioned furniture, wooden and covered in dust.
+Down the hall he saw the entrance to a dining room.
+The table was draped in a threadbare table cloth, on a shelf behind sat a nice set of oriental dish ware.
+In the next room there was a large fireplace in the next room, a den.
 The hearth was made from pale marble that stood out from the otherwise wooden interior walls.
+There were photographs on the walls and on shelves but Joseph had the feeling they were not Jacob’s but perhaps from the last family.
 It was dark, cave-like.
-No light from outside came in through the windows, which were covered by a layer of plastic and thin sheets of various colors.
-Jacob showed him to the couch where he sat, placing the basket beside him as if it were a guest too.
-The couches were old leather, cracked, and as he sunk into it his feet raised up in the air.
+No light from outside came in through the windows which were covered by a layer of plastic and thin sheets of various colors.

+Jacob showed him to the couch and he sat down, placing the basket beside him as if it were a guest too.
+The couch was large and made of old leather, cracked, and as he sunk into it his feet raised up in the air.

 Jacob closed the door behind them and then disappeared down a hallway that went straight back into darkness, but a few seconds later he saw lights in the kitchen flicker on and then heard cabinets open and close, silverware clanking.
+He looked around the place.

+The only modern thing in the place was the color television, which was set on top of an older and larger television cabinet.
+It was switched onto the news but the volume was turned down.

 The stucco walls and ceiling in the living room area were covered in suit and grime.
 They had once been white he supposed but not for many years.
 For decoration there were several paintings of religious themes on the walls.
 The largest was a black velvet painting of Jesus kneeling in prayer beside a rock, his gaze fixed on a bright star just out of frame, its rays beaming down onto his serene face.
 Smaller paintings lined the walls around the room in something like a chronology of the life of Jesus: birth in the manger, baptism by John, trials in the desert, sermon on the mount, miracles, last supper, but missing was the crucifixion.

 Jacob returned carrying two mugs with steam rising from them.
 He handed one to Joseph and sat in the recliner underneath the velvet Jesus.
-They sipped in silence.
+They sipped in silence but it was not too uncomfortable.

-“Cider.”
+“Cider.
+Leftover from Cornucopia.
+I took a gallon home.”

-“Yes, sir,” Joseph agreed, “its very good hot.”
+“Yes, sir,” Joseph agreed, “Its very good hot.”

 “I always like during the winter.
 I’m not a coffee drinker.”

-Joseph nodded.
+Joseph nodded but did not respond.

 “So, what do I owe the pleasure this fine morning?”

 “We ran out of wood.
-Grandpa usually takes care of the wood but he hasn’t been himself lately.
-He usually lights the stove in the morning to heat the house but this morning he didn’t get up, so I got up to do it, but saw there was no more wood in the pile.
+Grandpa takes care of the wood but he hasn’t been himself lately.
+He usually lights the stove in the morning to heat the house but this morning he didn’t get up, so I got up to do it but saw there was no more wood in the pile.
 Well, except for a few pieces, but that won’t last the day.”

-Jacob nodded thoughtfully, and then smiled.
+Jacob nodded thoughtfully and then replied.

 “That won’t be a problem, Mr. Joseph.
 The church has a large stockpile behind the storage building.
-We keep it up all year round.
+We keep it stocked all year round.
 I don’t use much myself and the church only uses its fireplace on special occasions.
 Tell you what.
 After we finish our cider I’ll get the pickup truck and we’ll load up as much as we can carry and take it to your place.
-Sound good?”
+Sound like a plan?”

 Joseph smiled.
 Now he wouldn’t have to lug a basket of wood past Jesse Black and his gang, but he didn’t tell the pastor that.
 He nodded and took another sip of the cider, then after some time he felt like he ought to say something to break the silence.

-“It sure is cold.”
+“It sure is cold outside.”

 “That it is,” Jacob agreed, “but, no sense in staying that way when we have the know-how to build a fire.
-Yall’s place doesn’t have a furnace?”
+Yalls place doesn’t have a furnace?”

-“Yes, sir, it does.
-But grandpa said its give out and we need to replace the entire thing.
+“It does.
+But grandpa said its old and give out and we need to replace the whole thing.
 So we’ve been making due with that old wood burning stove.
 It’s enough for the downstairs, if we keep the doors open at night.
 Wasn’t bad when we first moved in, but now that winter is here.”

-“Lord,” Jacob said, “so you are in need of a roof and a furnace.”
+“Lord,” Jacob said, “so you are in need of a roof and a furnace?”

 “Yes, sir.”

-“Well, we’re working on that, Mr. Joseph.”
+“Well that just don’t seem right.
+But the church is doing what it can, Mr. Joseph.
+You can count on that.
+We’ve already raised a pretty penny.”

 “I know you are, sir.
-And my mama wanted to thank you for all you’ve done.
+And my mama wanted to thank you for all you’ve done for us.
 She asked me to invite you to dinner sometime this week, if you are able.”

 “Well sure.”

 They finished the cider.
 Jacob took the cups into the kitchen and washed them out.
 Then he asked Joseph if he wanted to help feed the chickens before they got started with the wood.
 Joseph agreed.
 Jacob put on his heavy black coat and wrapped a green scarf around his neck.
 Then he slid on some boots, stomping them on the hard wood to get his foot all the way in.
+He slid on some work gloves and showed Joseph to the door.

-At the shed Jacob did his normal routine of handing the feed outside for Joseph to carry but when he was finished this time he brought out a black case of some kind and shut the door with a shove of his shoulder.
+They walked to the shed and at the shed Jacob performed the normal routine of handing the feed outside for Joseph to carry, but this time when he was finished he carried out a small black case of some kind and shut the door with a shove of his shoulder.

-“Put that feed down for a second.
-I have something I want to show you.”
+“Put that feed down for a second,” Jacob said, “I have something I want to show you.”

 Joseph set the feed next to the shed.
 Jacob knelt beside him on the ground, his knee crunching into the frost.
 He held out the black case and gestured for Joseph to take it from him, which he did.
 The case was heavier than it looked.
 New but with no markings to indicate what it contained.